 "Can I get you guys anything else before my shift is up?" she asked.
 Most of them shook their heads.

 "Are you sticking around for a while?"
 Rob asked.

-"Probably not," Mara replied with a half smile.
+"Not tonight," Mara replied with a frown.
 "We'll have to catch up another time.
-I've been in since before the lunch crowd and I've got to be up early tomorrow."
+I've been in since before the lunch crowd, and I've got to be up early tomorrow."

-"Come on, Mara, stick around," Verchota prodded, smirking.
+"Come on, Mara, stick around," Verchota prodded with a smirk.
 "We haven't even danced yet."

-"Like I said earlier, lots of other ladies around tonight, Philly," Mara said with a wink.
+"Like I said earlier, plenty of other ladies around tonight, Philly," Mara added with a wink.
 "See you boys later."